 Don Lockwood: Where'd Miss Selden go?

 Female dancer: She just grabbed her things and bolted.
+Anything I can do?

 Don Lockwood: Sorry, I don't have time to find out.

 It's a joke that if you're not paying attention, you'll miss.

 Another reason for the movie's appeal is Gene Kelly's character and acting ability.
 Though he's playing a big movie star, Kelly comes across like a regular down-to-Earth guy.
 He falls for a girl in the chorus, of course, but he also isn't afraid to get dirty, or wet, and has simple pleasures.
 He seems like the guy next door, only one who can dance like no one else.

 That's not to say the film is perfect.
 They did have to shoehorn some things into the movie.
 The big dance number near the end, Broadway Rhythm Ballet, doesn't really fit with the costume drama set in medieval